Water Quality

 Buckhorn Mine Monitoring

-Shortly after mining operations began in 2008, water quality monitoring data began to show problems at the Buckhorn Mine.
+The Buckhorn Mine operated from 2008-2017.
+Shortly after the underground mine on Buckhorn got the go-ahead and mining operations began in 2008, water quality monitoring data began to show increasing pollutant levels at the Buckhorn Mine.
 The issues began when the mine used contaminated development rock to construct the mine facilities, instead of putting it on liners as required.
-Early on, the treatment facility was inadequate and discharges from the underground mine, the mine surface, and from the treatment facility began degrading the water.
-Water quality violations have been almost continuous since then.
+Several other factors have contributed to the degradation of water quality at the site including: discharges from the underground mine, the mine surface, and from the treatment facility (which early on, used inadequate technology).

 Water Quality Contamination